openshift/cloud-credential-operator/docs/mode-manual-creds.md

 ## Upgrades

 It is important to note that before performing an upgrade from one minor version to the next (ie 4.7.x to 4.8.y), you may need to adjust your credentials if permissions have changed in the next release.
-The Cloud Credential Operator will mark itself Upgradeable=False when configured for Manual mode.
-The Upgradeable=False status should not affect z-stream upgrades (ie 4.7.4 to 4.7.5).
+The Cloud Credential Operator will mark itself Upgradeable=False when configured for Manual mode until you have completed the following steps.
+The Upgradeable=False status *does not* affect z-stream upgrades (ie 4.7.4 to 4.7.5).

+> Note: As noted above, the `ccoctl` [tool](https://github.com/openshift/cloud-credential-operator/blob/master/docs/ccoctl.md) can help automate many of these steps if your cloud credentials configuration is supported by the tool.

 Before upgrade from one minor version to the next, the cluster admin(s) should review the bundle of CredentialsRequest objects from the version being upgraded to.
 First extract the CredentialsRequest objects for the cluster's cloud: